-By Christina Tran, Pharmacy Resident, Baptist Health-Little Rock
+By Christina Tran, Pharmacy Resident, Baptist Health Medical Center-Little Rock

 As Father’s Day is right around the corner, many wonder what they should give to the special men in their lives.
 Will you take them out to eat at a nice restaurant?
 Buy them gifts?
 Or will you help remind them to improve their health?

 Fathers do not only have a dedicated day in June to celebrate them.
-The entire month of June is dedicated to raising awareness on men’s health.
+The entire month of June is dedicated to raising awareness of men’s health.

 According to the Centers for Disease Control and Prevention (CDC), the rate of doctor visits for reasons such as annual examinations and preventative services were 100 percent higher for women than for men.
 Compared to women, men are more likely to put off routine checkups or delay seeing a doctor when they have symptoms.